Khrees2412/gratis-assesment/README.md

 -   A user can delete a comment
 -   A user can update the details of a comment

-# This project was built using Nodejs
+#### This project was built using Nodejs and MongoDB

 ### Libraries used

 1. Expressjs: Used to create the server and write the APIs
+2. Mongoose: Used as an ODM to query the MOngoDB database
-2. Express-validator: Used to validate http request body
+3. Express-validator: Used to validate http request body
+4. Cors: To enable cross origin resource sharing
+5. Dotenv: Used to load the contents of the .env file
-3. Mocha: Used to test the API response ensuring it met all business requirements
+6. Mocha: Used to test the API response ensuring it met all business requirements
-4. Chai: Javascript assertion library used alongside Mocha for testing
+7. Chai: Javascript assertion library used alongside Mocha for testing
+8. Chai-http : Used alongside Chai

 # How To Setup